 How to Care for a Snake After Regurgitation

-If you do find regurgitated food in your snake’s enclosure, follow these steps:
+If you do find regurgitated food in your snake’s tank, follow these steps:

-- Remove the regurgitated food and allow your snake some privacy.
-Do not disturb your pet for several days if it’s a juvenile, or 1-2 weeks if it is an adult.
-Make sure there is enough fresh water in the enclosure.
+- Remove the regurgitated food, provide some water, and give your snake some time alone to recover.
+Do not disturb your pet snake for several days if it’s a juvenile, or 1-2 weeks if it’s an adult.

-- Attempt to re-feed – If you suspect the food you previously gave your snake was too large, reduce the portion size.
-For example, instead of offering a fully-grown mouse, offer a pinky mouse instead.
-Similarly, try modifying your snake’s diet if there’s an alternative that can be safely offered to them.
-Variety can help in this situation.
+- Attempt to re-feed.
+If you suspect the food that you fed your snake was too large, reduce the portion size.
+For example, instead of offering the snake an adult mouse, offer a pinky mouse instead.

-- If your snake regurgitates its food again (or refuses to eat after several attempts to re-feed), take it to a veterinarian.
+- If your snake regurgitates its food again, or refuses to eat after several attempts to re-feed, take it to a vet for an examination.